-The Company has one Level 2 financial instrument, warrants that are recorded at fair value on a periodic basis.
+The Company has one Level 2 financial instrument, that being warrants that are recorded at fair value on a periodic basis.
 Warrants are evaluated under the hierarchy of FASB ASC Subtopic 480-10, FASB ASC Paragraph 815-25-1 and FASB ASC Subparagraph 815-10-15-74 addressing embedded derivatives.
 The fair value of such warrants is estimated using the Black-Scholes option pricing model.
 The foregoing warrants have certain anti-dilution and exercise price reset provisions which qualify the warrants to be classified as a liability under FASB ASC 815 (see note 8).

-The Company has one Level 3 financial instrument, an embedded derivative that is recorded at fair value on a periodic basis.
+The Company had one Level 3 financial instrument during the nine-months ended September 30, 2013, that being an embedded derivative that is recorded at fair value on a periodic basis.
 The embedded derivative is evaluated under the hierarchy of FASB ASC Subtopic 480-10, FASB ASC Paragraph 815-25-1 and FASB ASC Subparagraph 815-10-15-74 addressing embedded derivatives.
 The fair value of such embedded derivative is estimated using the Monte Carlo simulation model.
-The foregoing embedded derivative has certain anti-dilution and exercise price reset provisions which qualify the embedded derivative to be classified as a liability under FASB ASC 815 (see note 7).
+The foregoing embedded derivative had certain anti-dilution and exercise price reset provisions which qualified the embedded derivative to be classified as a liability under FASB ASC 815.
+Upon the final settlement of the Senior Convertible Notes, this liability was extinguished as the underlying conversion option had been executed.
+As such, the fair value of the liability was reduced to zero upon conversion (see note 7).

-As of June 30, 2013, the following table represents the Company's fair value hierarchy for items that are required to be measured at fair value on a recurring basis:
+As of September 30, 2013, the following table represents the Company's fair value hierarchy for items that are required to be measured at fair value on a recurring basis: